MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/ab-testing/ab-testing-with-title-data.md

 ![Output of A/B Test Title Data example](media/tutorials/output-of-ab-test-title-data-example.png)

-At this point, you can use this implementation to A/B-test *any* data in your title.
+At this point, you can use this implementation to A/B test *any* data in your title.